CleverCloud/sozu-pulsar-connector/README.md

 [Pulsar](https://pulsar.apache.org/), a messaging platform, and [Sōzu](https://github.com/sozu-proxy/sozu), a reverse proxy.

-It subscribes to a pulsar topic, and consumes Sōzu [Request](https://docs.rs/sozu-command-lib/0.14.3/sozu_command_lib/proto/command/struct.Request.html)s, batches them in a file and send them to the Sōzu main process, for execution.
+It subscribes to a pulsar topic, consumes Sōzu [Request](https://docs.rs/sozu-command-lib/0.14.3/sozu_command_lib/proto/command/struct.Request.html)s, batches them in a file, and send them to the Sōzu main process for execution.

 ### Batching requests